 Yes, sadly, there isn’t a shortcut.
 The rule of thumb is, the more devices you can test, the better; cover everything from iPad, iPhone, iPod touch to Android tablets and phones, smartphones and other standard cell phones.

 People those who surf on older cell phones and modest kinds will be relaxed towards design problems.
-But as the devices get refined, so does the expectations of the readers.
+But as the devices refines now a days, so does the expectations of the readers.

 3. For One, For All

 Plan a get-together.
 Let all your friends come over for a party.
-Make them download the app and use it in a manner in which it was thought of.
-This will be very entertaining with all your friends involved in the process of creation of your app and will also give an insight into how people will explore your app in a casual environment.
+Make them download the app and use it in a manner in which user need to think.
+This will be very entertaining with all your friends. you need to involve them in the process of creation of your app.
+They will also give an insight into how people will explore your app in a casual environment.

 The more natural they are with their reactions, the more positive will be the feedback.
 And, don’t forget to make a video of the event.
-There should be a record.
+A record needs to be there mandatorily.

 4. Go for Focus Groups

 Focus groups are great for testing your app.
-If the concept of a focus group is alien to you, then know that a focus group is a group made by a market research professional wherein users of your target market are present and thus analysed by using the app.
+If the concept of a focus group is alien to you, then know that a focus group is a group made by a market research professional wherein users of your target market are present and thus analyzed by using the mobile app.